NethermindEth/Forta-Agents/CompoundV3-Bots/Large-Capital-Liquidations/README.md

     - `chain`: Network chain ID or name
     - `comet`: Address of the related Comet contract
     - `borrower`: Address of the borrower
     - `positionSize`: Base asset present value of the position, in the base asset scale

 ## Test Data

-Besides unit tests, you can also test this bot with real data.
+Besides unit tests, which can be executed through `npm run test`, you can also test this bot with real data.
 First, set up an Ethereum Mainnet RPC in your `forta.config.json` file, then enable the debug mode in `agent.config.ts` by setting the `DEBUG` flag to `true`.
 This will mainly make it possible to test the initialization step.
 Now, run the following command to execute the bot in a block range:

 ```
 npm run range 15419040..15419043